raneio/reflex/README.md

 # REFLEX

 Reflex adds reactivity to build-in HTML elements.
-It works like [Vue](https://vuejs.org) and [React](https://reactjs.org/), but the Reflex filesize is **less than 2kb** (min+gzip).
+It works like [Vue](https://vuejs.org) and [React](https://reactjs.org/), but the Reflex filesize is only **3kb**.
 Reflex is based on web components – more precisely customized built-in elements.

 **Why Reflex?**